kerilsen/logo-maker/README.md

 ## Contributing

-Color codes from Palette Perfect by Lauren Wager.
+Color codes from Palette Perfect by Lauren Wager Inquirer and Jest documentation

 ## License